 Should your employee give birth prematurely or experience a stillbirth after the 24th week of pregnancy but before their maternity leave starts, they will be entitled to paid maternity leave for 16 weeks.

-Your employee’s maternity pay will equal 100% of their full average daily income.
+Your employee’s maternity pay will equal 100% of their full average daily income (‘dagloon’).
+Holiday pay is already included in this amount.

 Please note: Your employee’s maternity pay will not be more than the highest average daily income (‘maximumdagloon’).
 However, you may supplement this if you wish.